 Fairchild introduced a roughly parallel series of refinements:

-Fairchild did not build a combi variant like the Mark 400 and did not produce any specifically military variants.
+Fairchild did not build any combi variants or specifically military variants.

 The F27 Maritime Patrol Aircraft wasn't as popular as hoped, with about 15 sold to seven nations including Angola, the Netherlands, Nigeria, Peru, the Philippines, Spain, and Thailand.
 It couldn't meet competition with the US Lockheed P-3 Orion.

-The F27 was also offered for the border patrol role as the "Sentinel", with a side-looking airborne radar (SLAR); for airborne early warning (AEW), with a retractable belly radome, as the "Kingbird"; and a signals intelligence (ELINT) platform, as the "Black Raven", but nobody bought them -- Finland did operate a single F27 configured for SIGINT duties, but it appears that it was a local conversion.
-Studies were performed on F27s with a tail loading ramp, four engines and short-takeoff capability, jet propulsion, and even a flying boat hull, but none of them happened either.
+The F27 was also offered for the border patrol role as the "Sentinel", with a side-looking airborne radar (SLAR); for airborne early warning (AEW), with a retractable belly radome, as the "Kingbird"; and a signals intelligence (SIGINT) platform, as the "Black Raven", but nobody bought them -- Finland did operate a single F27 configured for SIGINT duties, but it appears it was a local conversion.
+Studies were performed on F27s with a tail loading ramp, four engines and short take-off capability, jet propulsion, and even a flying boat hull, but none of them happened either.

 F27 production ended in 1987, after the manufacture of 786 aircraft, including 579 Fokker F27s, 128 Fairchild F-27s, and 79 Fairchild FH-227s.
 The F27 series lingered in service into the 21st century.

-BACK_TO_TOP* In 1983, Fokker announced development of a much improved version of the F27, the "Fokker 50", which looked much like the F27 Mark 500 but was generally redesigned, with limited parts compatibility with the F27.
-The most significant change was replacement of the first-generation Dart turboprops with Pratt & Whitney Canada (PWC) PW125 turboprops -- with 1,865 kW (2,500 SHP) and driving advanced six-blade propellers, the new engines providing higher power levels, quieter operation, and much reduced fuel consumption.
+BACK_TO_TOP* In 1983, Fokker announced development of a much improved version of the F27, the "Fokker 50", which looked much like the F27 Mark 500 but was generally redesigned, having only limited parts compatibility with the F27.
+The most significant change was replacement of the first-generation Dart turboprops with Pratt & Whitney Canada (PWC) PW125 turboprops -- with 1,865 kW (2,500 SHP) and driving advanced six-blade propellers, as well as quieter operation and much reduced fuel consumption.
 Other changes included new avionics, including a cockpit "electronic flight instrumentation system (EFIS)"; some use of composite materials; small winglets or "Foklets" to reduce drag from wingtip vortices; and more passenger cabin windows, the windows becoming square instead of oval.

-A "Fokker 60" was also built, this machine having a fuselage stretched by 1.62 meters (5 feet 4 inches); only four were made, the Royal Netherlands Air Force obtaining them in a utility configuration.
-Two were then converted to a maritime patrol configuration, though they only flew for a few years before being mothballed, then sold off to Peru.
+A "Fokker 60" was also built, this machine having a fuselage stretched by 1.62 meters (5 feet 4 inches); only four were made, the Royal Netherlands Air Force (RNLAF) obtaining them in a utility configuration.
+Two were then converted to a maritime patrol configuration, though they only flew for a few years before being mothballed, then sold off to Peru; Peru later obtained two F50s flown by the RNLAF, to be used as VIP transports.
 Fokker went bankrupt in 1996, with the last of 232 Fokker 50/60 series machines delivered in 1997.

 BACK_TO_TOP* One of the contributing factors to the collapse of Fokker was the introduction of formidable competitors.
-In the late 1970s, Aerospatiale of France and Aeritalia of Italy -- Aerospatiale now being part of the European Aerospace & Defense Systems (EADS) group and Aeritalia currently existing as Alenia Aermacchi -- had discussions on a joint effort to produce a regional airliner, the resulting collaboration being named "Avions de Transport Regional (ATR)".
+In the late 1970s, Aerospatiale of France and Aeritalia of Italy -- Aerospatiale now being part of the Airbus Group, and Aeritalia now part of the Leonardo group -- had discussions on a joint effort to produce a regional airliner, the resulting collaboration being named "Avions de Transport Regional (ATR)".

-Powerplants were Pratt & Whitney PW120 turboprops with 1,340 kW (1,800 SHP) each, driving four-bladed reversible Hamilton Standard propellers.
+Powerplants were Pratt & Whitney PW120 turboprops with 1,470 kW (2,000 SHP) max power each, driving four-bladed reversible Hamilton Standard propellers.
 A Garrett APU was optional.
-All fuel stowage was in the wings.
-All landing-gear assemblies had two wheels, the nose gear retracting forward and the main gear retracting inward into its fairings; the main gear had no door covers, leaving the wheels exposed in flight.
+All fuel storage was in the wings.
+All landing-gear assemblies had two wheels, the nose gear retracting forward and the main gear retracting inward into fairings; the main gear had no door covers, leaving the wheels exposed in flight.

 * In early 1986, ATR began work on a "stretched" version of the ATR 42, with the first of three "ATR 72" developmental machines performing its initial flight on 27 October 1988.
 Certification and initial service deliveries followed in 1989.
 There was thought of a further stretched "ATR 82", but it was a nonstarter.